keithecarlson/Zero-Shot-Style-Transfer/README.md

 This repository contains code and data associated with XXXXXXXXX paper.

 To run the experiment described below you will need to first install Tensorflow 1.1(https://pypi.python.org/pypi/tensorflow/1.1.0), MOSES (http://www.statmt.org/moses/index.php?n=Main.HomePage), and seq2seq (https://github.com/google/seq2seq).
+We also use subword-nmt (https://github.com/rsennrich/subword-nmt), but the code is replicated within this repository.

 Once you have the prerequsites installed and have cloned this repository you are ready to start.
 In the paper we use 33 versions of the Bible, but only 6 of them are available in the public domain.  we will reproduce a smaller version of our experiment in this short tutorial.
 We will train a model to translate from 'ASV' to 'BBE' despite never having seen any examples of this source->target pair.